Lumberscout/Documents/whitepaper.md

 Scattered, paper-based publications based on voluntary information typify the industry.
 Realtime hard data is hard to come by.
 Lumberscout will fundamentally change how the industry experiences news and market dynamics using smart algorithms.
 In addition to relevant trade news and featured articles, members will be encourage to participate with uncensored commentary.
 Commentators will also have the chance to be rewarded with TLY by the community for particularly astute or poignant observations.
 This will encourage participation and incentivise quality journalism.

-**Know Your Customer (KYC)**

-KYC regulation applies on money lending between borrowers and lenders.
-When FIAT is lent, the lender must conduct ‘known your customer’ compliance on certain thresholds by verifying the customer, the origins of the funds and other related verifications.
-The thresholds do vary from jurisdiction to jurisdiction but remain similar in principle.
-However, uncertainty lies within lending tokens since tokens are not a currency by definition of governments.
-Therefore, whether lending tokens is subject to KYC is an unsettled question.

 **Translations**